syncfusion-content/wpf-docs/wpf/Classic/GridData/Events.md

 ---
 layout: post
-title: Events in WPF Wizard Control control | Syncfusion
+title: Events in WPF GridData Control | Syncfusion
-description: Learn here all about Events support in Syncfusion WPF GridDataControl (Classic) control and more.
+description: Learn here all about Events support in Syncfusion WPF GridDataControl (Classic) control, its elements and more details.
 platform: wpf
 control: GridData (Classic)
 documentation: ug